Nursing Care Plans for Diabetes: What You Need to Know

 Medication Management

 Drug therapy is a key component of diabetes management by mimicking the body’s natural process of metabolizing and using glucose.
-For type 2 diabetes patients, oral medication is adequate.
+For type 2 diabetes patients, oral medication may be adequate.
 The home health team will help the patient balance the need for medication with other lifestyle changes like weight loss, diet changes, increased activity and less carb consumption.

 Home health nurses will help the patient understand both the type of medication therapy they need and the correct dosage.
 As part of the first home health visit, clinicians will assess whether they believe the patient or caregiver to be capable of self-administering injections based on cognitive or vision impairments.